kquist/DoubleML-Python/ML2Estimator_documentation.md

 - method_class_binary: The initialized instance of the class of mahcine learning method that self.method_binary corresponds to.
 For example, if 'self.method_binary'="Ridge Logit", then 'self.method_class_binary' will be an instance of a Random Forest estimator with the settings defined by 'method_options_binary'.

-- pl_beta: The effect of d on the outcome variable using the partial linear estimation strategy
+- pl_beta: The estimated effect of d on the outcome variable using the partial linear estimation strategy

-- pl_se: The standard error of the effect of d on the outcome variable using the partial linear estimation strategy:
+- pl_se: The standard error of the estimate of the effect of d on the outcome variable using the partial linear estimation strategy:

-- interactive_beta: The effect of d on the outcome variable using the partial linear estimation strategy
+- interactive_beta: The estimated effect of d on the outcome variable using the partial linear estimation strategy

-- interactive_se: The standard error of the effect of d on the outcome variable using the partial linear estimation strategy:
+- interactive_se: The standard error of the estimate of the effect of d on the outcome variable using the partial linear estimation strategy:

 #Methods: